What is Tea?

 When left alone in the wild, the Camellia sinensis can grow quite tall, up to 30 feet or more.
 But for cultivation of tea leaves, the bushes are mostly kept trimmed for easier harvesting.
 A typical tea bush produces around 3,000 tea leaves per year.

 Tea Types: Tea, like wine, always comes from the same plant, Camellia sinensis.
-It is in the way that tea is processed that makes it a black, green, or white tea.
+It is in the way that tea is processed that makes it a black tea, green tea, or white tea.
 Red teas and herbal teas, meanwhile, are actually not tea at all.
 Rather they are simply herbs, fruits or spices - often called “tisanes”.

 How Tea is Made